basil-16/Website/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Header 1
+# Project 1 (Driver Drowsinesss detection)

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.

-## Header 2

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.
+This projects simply detects open/closed eyes of a person who is driving a vehicle and makes a sound if the person's eyes are closed for prolonged periods of time

+# Case Study (Lending Club)

+Case study is on going, will update once i am done doiung basic analysis of given data

 ### Header 3